apkunpacker/apkunpacker/README.md

-# Hi there! 👋 I'm Govind Sharma, a Software Enthusiast from Bhilwara, Rajasthan, India, with a passion for Android security.
+# Hi there! 👋 I'm Govind Sharma, a Software Enthusiast from Bhilwara, Rajasthan, India, with a passion for Android/iOS security.

 ## About Me

-📚 Currently honing my skills in JavaScript and Python.
+📚 Currently honing my skills in C,Java,JavaScript,Python.

 🔒 Experienced in Runtime Application Self-Protection (RASP) for enhanced software security.

-🤖 Android enthusiast: Love reversing apps, breaking packers, and finding vulnerabilities.
+🤖 Android/iOS enthusiast: Love reversing apps, breaking packers, and finding vulnerabilities.

+🔍 Frida and radare2 aficionado: Leveraging these tools for dynamic analysis and reverse engineering.

 ⚡ Fun fact: I'm a dog lover! 🐶

 ## What I'm Up To

-- Focusing on Android security: Reversing apps, breaking packers, and finding vulnerabilities.
+- Focusing on Android/iOS security: Reversing apps, breaking packers, and finding vulnerabilities.
 - Exploring Runtime Application Self-Protection techniques.
-- Breaking packers and protectors for software security.
+- Utilizing Frida and radare2 for dynamic analysis and reverse engineering.

 ## Contact Me